prpole/dissertation/chapter1/main.md

-concept of the “metabolism” discussed below is extremely useful comparatively, both in bringing out the specifics and implications of Gilman’s own ecology and placing her in the larger intellectual context of her time (even the parts of that context that she herself might not place herself in).
+concept of the “metabolism” discussed below is extremely useful comparatively, both in bringing out the specifics and implications of Gilman’s own ecology and placing her in the larger intellectual context of her time (even the parts of that context that she might not place herself in).

-Considering this metabolic system in relation to *Herland*, we see the relationship of Gilman’s evolutionary system to the garden environment and the consequent system of labor, and specifically the way world-building and community-building are related dialectically through labor.
-Environmental management, achieved through a reversion to the “actual labor” that produces only use-value, is a means of guiding the complex material interchange essential to the coevolution of the Herlanders and Herland.
+Considering this metabolic system in relation to *Herland*, we see the relationship of Gilman’s evolutionary system to the garden environment and the consequent system of labor, and specifically the way world-building and community-building are related dialectically through labor.<!--simplify sentence--> Environmental management, achieved through a reversion to the “actual labor” that produces only use-value, is a means of guiding the complex material interchange essential to the coevolution of the Herlanders and Herland.
 In order to effect meaningful change on this front, the Herlanders have to change their own practices and culture, which they do in part by altering their material environment.

 But the determining factors in this relationship with environment are not exclusively physical.
 The physical is mediated by the cultural, and the cultural place of environment is, as one might suspect, just as rigorously and systemically guided as the material ecology.
-Education forms the final piece of Gilman's coevolutionary system and is the means by which it is developed and maintain across generations, allowing individual social and cultural adaptations to environment to accrue over time.[^ln-simone] The Herlanders model and reinforce the dialectic with environment through a ludic system of education that is just as "ambient" as their system of labor.
+Education forms the final piece of Gilman's coevolutionary system and is the means by which it is developed and maintain across generations, allowing individual social and cultural adaptations to the environment to accrue over time.[^ln-simone] The Herlanders model and reinforce the dialectic with environment through a ludic system of education that is just as "ambient" as their system of labor.
 When asked about Herland schools, the Herlander Somel says, “With the babies…we first provide an